 An educational Charity founded in 1968 with the intention of promoting public knowledge and understanding of the life and works of the Dorset poet and novelist

 Victorian Women Writers Project This link opens in a new window

 "Primarily concerned with the exposure of lesser-known British women writers of the 19th century.
 The collection represents an array of genres - poetry, novels, children's books, political pamphlets, religious tracts, histories, and more.
 VWWP contains scores of authors, both prolific and rare."

-Nineteenth-century serials edition is a collection of six full-text British 19th century newspapers and journals: Monthly repository of theology and general literature (1806-1837), Unitarian chronicle (1832-1833), Northern star (1838-1852), Leader (1850-1860), English woman's journal (1858-1864), Tomahawk (1867-1870), and Publisher's circular (1880-1890).
-The titles were chosen for their emphasis upon social issues, political reform, and women's rights issues.
+Collection of six full-text British 19th century newspapers and journals: Monthly repository of theology and general literature (1806-1837), Unitarian chronicle (1832-1833), Northern star (1838-1852), Leader (1850-1860), English Woman's Journal (1858-1864), Tomahawk (1867-1870), and Publisher's Circular (1880-1890), chosen for their emphasis upon social issues, political reform, and women's rights.

 ProQuest Ebook Central This link opens in a new window

 Includes e-books that were formerly in Pepperdine's ebrary and EBL collections.This database is only available to current Pepperdine students, faculty, and staff.

 JSTOR This link opens in a new window

 JSTOR now includes over 40,000 ebooks that can be searched simultaneously with journal articles.
 They are searched at the chapter level.

 Internet Archive This link opens in a new window